DinaPapsujevica/MP3-TheBookClub/README.md

 For the desktop version, reviews are listed on the left side and category list on the right side from the girl image.
 For the mobile version, reviews and categories are listed in the center.
 As a user, you can see all book categories which is added by the website's admin.
-By pressing on one of the categories you are taken to another page with a book list which was added to this category by users.

 ### Log In